Explore the best of Nanjing with this 3-day itinerary, featuring must-see historic landmarks, scenic parks, and modern attractions.

 Best time to visit Nanjing

 The best times to visit Nanjing are spring (March to May) and autumn (September to November).
-As I explained in my China Travel Guide, this is pretty much the case for all of China.
+As I explained in my China Travel Guide, this is pretty much the case across China.
 Summer is extremely hot and humid.
 Avoid the national holidays at all costs.
 Most places are so packed with people that enjoying your time there will be very hard.

 Where to Stay